silacinbat/Customer-Retention-Analysis/README.md

 # Business Problem

 A telecommunications company is losing customers faster than expected.
-Acquiring new customers is significantly more expensive than retaining existing ones, making customer churn a major financial concern.
+Acquiring new customers is significantly more expensive than retaining existing ones, making customer retention a major financial concern.

 ## Project Overview

-This project analyzes customer churn behavior for a telecommunications company using customer demographics, service subscriptions, payment methods, contract types, and account information.
+This project analyzes customer retention behavior for a telecommunications company using customer demographics, service subscriptions, payment methods, contract types, and account information.

 The goal of this project is to answer the following questions:

-* Which customers are most likely to churn?
+* Which customers are most likely to cancel?
-* What services are associated with higher churn rates?
+* What services are associated with higher retention rates?
-* Which customer characteristics indicate churn risk?
+* Which customer characteristics indicate retention risk?
 * What factors contribute most to customer attrition?